-Swisscom makes its customers aware of the many options available for reducing energy consumption, as well as offering concrete solutions:
+Swisscom makes its customers aware of the many options available for reducing energy consumption, as well as offering concrete solutions for optimising their energy consumption.

-- a) Campaigns and apps: In recent years, Swisscom has participated in awareness-raising and information campaigns run by the Swiss Federal Office of Energy (SFOE).
-The goal of these campaigns has been to optimise the energy consumption of devices such as modems, routers and TV set-top boxes by encouraging customers to use the optimum settings.
-Swisscom augmented these educational measures by continuing to inform its customers about energy consumption and explaining energy-optimised settings on its website.
-In 2019, Swisscom also launched the Swiss Climate Challenge app in partnership with other Swiss companies to raise awareness among customers and the general public of the impact of mobility on the climate. - b) Swisscom TV: Despite a steady growth in customer numbers at Swisscom TV, Swisscom has reduced the energy consumption of all set-top boxes in operation from 80 GWh to 62 GWh since 2013.
-This was achieved thanks to extensive efficiency improvements in the box as well as the software or operating system.
-More and more customers are now using the efficient UHD box.
-Swisscom also launched the newly developed Swisscom Box at the end of 2019. - c) Routers: The current Internet Box 2 offers several energy-saving features.
+- a) Campaigns and apps: Together with Energie Schweiz, Migros Pioneer Fund and South Pole, we launched the "Swiss Climate Challenge" (SCC).
+In June 2021, we held a public challenge encouraging the public to collect 100,000 Green Points via the SCC app.
+The target was exceeded with 175,000 Green Points and around 12,000 new users. - b) Swisscom TV: In the reporting year, Swisscom launched the Swisscom Box 21, which requires even less electricity than its predecessors.
+Despite a steady increase in Blue TV customers, Swisscom has gradually reduced the energy consumption of all set-top boxes in operation.
+In 2021, the TV boxes together required 56 GWh (previous year: 59 GWh).
+This was achieved thanks to extensive efficiency improvements in the new Swisscom Box 21 - c) Routers: The current Internet Box 3 is even more powerful than its predecessor, the Internet Box 2, yet offers a similar power consumption.
+It offers several energy-saving features.
 One is a time switch allowing users to set times during which the Wi-Fi, central storage or telephony (Digital Enhanced Cordless Telecommunications DECT) functions are switched off.
-Furthermore, the Internet Box 2 means fewer and fewer devices are used in the home network.
+Furthermore, the Internet Box 3 means fewer and fewer devices are used in the home network.
 This is because the box replaces the multiple devices that used to be required to connect computers, TVs and HD fixed-line telephony wirelessly, thereby significantly reducing energy consumption.
-Swisscom launched the Internet Box 3 at the end of 2019.
-With a similar power consumption, this new box is even more powerful than its predecessor.